codewitch-honey-crisis/uix/docs/screens.md

     return true;
 }
 ```
 You may notice that there are two different ways of doing DMA with UIX.
 In the first instance, we used a wait callback to allow UIX to wait for a pending buffer to become available.
 In the second instance we notified UIX using a callback sourced by the platform.
+You should also be aware that we don't call `flush_complete()` when the `on_wait_callback` has been set.

 <a name="1.4"></a>